mmoayeri/HardImageNet/README.md

 # HardImageNet

 This is the repository for the Hard ImageNet dataset, associated with the NeurIPS 2022 Datasets and Benchmarks submission, <em>``Hard ImageNet: Segmentations for Objects with Strong Spurious Cues''</em>.
-Read more on our website mmoayeri.github.io/HardImageNet.
+Read more on our [website](mmoayeri.github.io/HardImageNet).

 ## Download the dataset